-In addition to the Self-Evaluation report and evaluation by the Department Head, fulltime faculty hired into term or contract (non-tenure track, non-probationary) appointments shall undergo a comprehensive performance review conducted by the Tenure and Promotion Committee in the spring semester of their third year of employment.
+In addition to the Self-Evaluation report and evaluation by the Department Head, fulltime faculty hired into term or contract (non-tenure track, non-probationary) appointments whose terms of employment require the performance of duties in all four evaluation domains shall undergo a comprehensive performance review conducted by the Tenure and Promotion Committee in the spring semester of their third year of employment.
+Full-time faculty whose terms of employment do not require the performance of duties in all four evaluation domains (e.g., full-time instructors whose primary duty is to teach courses at the Institute) are not required to undergo a comprehensive performance review conducted by the Tenure and Promotions Committee.
 This review will be conducted using the same procedures as the ones for mid-tenure reviews (see Section V, subsection C below), and will evaluate the faculty member's performance against the Statement on Faculty Expectations.
 The purpose of the Comprehensive Review is to provide feedback to the faculty member on his or her performance so that he or she may address performance issues and be better prepared for conversion into a tenure-track position in the event one becomes available.
 However, the conduct of a Comprehensive Review shall not under any circumstances be interpreted as a promise, or as an indicator, that conversion into a tenure-track position is pending.